Glossary of Terms

 Graduate Division – The Graduate Division serves as the administrative arm of the Graduate Council by overseeing graduate students’ progress from admission to completion of their degree programs.
 The Graduate Division offers student services and outreach to guide students through the various steps required for the degree.

-Graduate Group – A graduate group is an interdisciplinary academic unit, comprised of a core faculty from two or more existing departments, that offers a degree in a new method of inquiry or field of study that has been approved by the Graduate Council, the Academic Senate, and Systemwide.
-The graduate group is also the academic unit that administers an interdisciplinary designated emphasis approved by the Graduate Council.
+Graduate Group – A Graduate Group is an interdisciplinary academic unit, comprised of a core faculty from two or more existing departments, that offers a degree in a new method of inquiry or field of study that has been approved by the Graduate Council, the Academic Senate, and systemwide counterparts.
+The Graduate Group is also the academic unit that administers an interdisciplinary designated emphasis approved by the Graduate Council.
 As a Graduate Group has no funding or administrative support of its own, an established department is designated to host the Graduate Group There are two exceptions to this: the Energy and Resources Graduate Group and the Neuroscience Graduate Group.
 Both of these Graduate Groups have a small number of designated faculty FTE and are therefore termed “augmented graduate groups”.
 ERG is an affiliate of the College of Natural Resources and the Neuroscience Graduate Group is hosted by the Helen Wills Neuroscience Institute, which reports to the Vice Provost for Academic Affairs and Faculty Welfare.

 Graduate Student Instructor (GSI) – The term Graduate Student Instructor (GSI) is synonymous with Teaching Assistant (TA).
 A GSI must have fulfilled the necessary academic, spoken English language proficiency, and registration and enrollment requirements for appointment.
 Chosen for excellent scholarship and promise as a teacher, a GSI serves as an apprentice under the active supervision of the instructor in charge of the course.
 An appointment as a GSI is for one academic year or less.
 GSI appointments may not exceed half time.